Top 7 Pizza Herbs for Perfect Homemade Pizzas: A Complete Guide

 Marjoram Sweet, citrusy, milder than oregano Seafood or vegetable pizzas Both, fresh preferred

-Pizza herb comparison table
+Pizza herb comparison chart

-Oregano: The Real MVP of Pizza Herbs
+Oregano: The MVP of Pizza Herbs

 While all these herbs bring something special to the table, none command the same respect as oregano.
 It’s no wonder why it’s considered the quintessential pizza herb.